PARALOGISM

 * Therefore No C is B * no dog is mortal.

-In the major premise, “all men are mortal”, the major term, mortal, is not distributed: this premise says nothing of all mortals, but only of certain mortals, namely, that “they are men”.
+In the major premise, “all men are mortal”, the major term, mortal, is not distributed: this premise says nothing about all mortals, but only about certain mortals, namely, that “they are men”.
 Yet the conclusion “No dog is mortal” claims something of all mortals: “no mortal is a dog”.
-So the major term is distributed in the conclusion and not in the major premise.
-The conclusion thus affirms more than the premise, which is impossible.
+The major term is distributed in the conclusion and not in the major premise.
+Thus, the conclusion affirms more than the premise, which is impossible.

-Syllogisms are traditionally evaluated on the basis of a system of rules (§1), in a step-by-step process:
+Traditionally, syllogisms are evaluated using a system of rules (§1), in a step-by-step process.

 — Check the number of terms, and propositions.